-Normally, AGT processes glyoxylate, which is generated by another liver enzyme, GO.2,3 In PH1, a defect in AGT means glyoxylate is instead converted to oxalate.2 Oxalate cannot be metabolized and is typically excreted by the kidneys at normal levels.3 When overproduced as it is in PH1, oxalate can wreak progressive, irreversible damage.2 Oxalate combines with calcium, creating calcium oxalate crystals.2 These crystals attach to renal tissues, where they can aggregate to form kidney stones or lead to nephrocalcinosis.2,10 As calcium oxalate accumulates, renal excretion is impaired, and crystals deposit throughout the body.10
+Normally, AGT processes glyoxylate, which is generated by another liver enzyme, GO.2,3 In PH1, a defect in AGT means glyoxylate is instead converted to oxalate.2 Oxalate cannot be metabolized and is typically excreted by the kidneys at normal levels.3 When overproduced as it is in PH1, oxalate can wreak progressive, irreversible damage.2 Oxalate combines with calcium, creating calcium oxalate crystals.2 These crystals attach to kidney tissues, where they can aggregate to form kidney stones or lead to nephrocalcinosis.2,10 As calcium oxalate accumulates, kidney excretion is impaired, and crystals deposit throughout the body.10

 "Given the nature of this disease, PH1 can go undiagnosed for many years.
 Early symptoms in adults, such as kidney stones, are often attributed to other, much more common conditions.
 We need to help physicians recognize symptoms faster, to stop progression before a patient reaches end-stage renal failure."